“Angel of God, my guardian dear

 As Catholic children, this is one of the very first prayers taught to us, a prayer in which we seek the intercession of our Guardian Angel.
 The belief that God has gifted each and every one of us with a Guardian Angel is a cherished tradition of our Faith.
-The Catechism (334) even reminds us that “The whole life of the church benefits from the mysterious and powerful help of the Angels.”
-As our Pastor reminded us at Mass this morning, “for as many people that are at Mass this morning, there are just as many angels.”
+The Catechism of the Catholic Church even reminds us that “The whole life of the church benefits from the mysterious and powerful help of the Angels.”
+(334).
+As our Pastor reminded us this morning, “For as many people that are here at Mass, there are just as many angels.”
 In light of the fact that I attend Saint Michael the Archangel Catholic Church, I have no doubt that he too was on hand with the faithful, the great warrior Archangel watching over Jesus‘ flock.
 Just four days ago we celebrated the Archangels of our Church https://hubpages.com/religion-philosophy/Daily-Mass-Reflections-929.

 In his Daily Gospel Reflection this morning, Bishop Barron shares an interesting story.
 One afternoon, two relatively inexperienced pilots found themselves lost on a foggy day.
 They tried frantically to make contact with an airport, but were incapable of doing so After numerous attempts.
 Finally, one of them then prayed for protection.
 Suddenly a voice crackled onto the radio.
 The speaker identified himself as a controller from a small airport.
 Through very precise instructions, he guided the two pilots through the fog to a landing strip at that airport.
 Upon arrival, they went on to discover that the airport was closed and that there was no one on duty.